Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 Roth IRA

-A Roth IRA is kind of the opposite of a traditional IRA, you’ll pay taxes when you contribute, so when you retire and withdraw the money, all the contributions and earnings will be tax free.
+A Roth IRA is kind of the opposite of a traditional IRA, you will not get any tax deduction this year but instead pay taxes on the amount like norma.
+When you retire though and start to withdraw the money, ALL the contributions and earnings will be tax free.
 There are certain upper income limits; if you make more than that, you can’t open a Roth IRA.

-Like the traditional IRA, you can contribute up to $6,000 year, but unlike the traditional, you can leave the money as long as you want.
+Like the traditional IRA, you can contribute up to $7,000 year, but unlike the traditional, you can leave the money as long as you want with no required distributions once you reach age 73 (will increase to 75 in 2033).
 You cannot take out a loan from the Roth IRA and pay it back.

 A Roth IRA makes sense if you think you’ll be in a higher tax bracket when you retire.
 You pay the taxes now, but then you’ll be tax-free in retirement.
 This can also be a great option for new college graduates if your employer doesn’t offer a 401k.
 The money you put in will have a long time to grow and all those earnings tax free is a big savings.